Thodoris1999/bolt/README.md

 bolt does a few things to address this:
 1) Exposes a cross API interface that is as low level as possible, exposing things like shaders, shader attachments (uniforms, vertex arrays) and vertex attributes.
-2) Offers different graphics API backends selectable at runtime (only OpenGL currently available)
+2) Offers different graphics API backends selectable at runtime
 3) Users are completely in charge of shaders, they can use any shading language or abstraction on top of that, as long as it is compatible with the graphics API backend.
 4) For convenience, offers perhaps the only 3D graphics engine data structure that has survived all these decades, a scene graph.
 As the name suggests this is just a graph and nothing else, only used to update the 3D object positions in an efficient way.